 Since this cold email example uses more of a product selling sales message, it does not communicate any value at all in terms of how the salesperson can help the prospect or why the prospect would want to talk with him.
 All it does is state what the salesperson sells and then asks for a meeting.
 To improve that, focus on communicating how you can help the prospect in terms of improvements you can create or problems you can make go away.

 Focus on Your Differentiation

-With this particular salesperson, finding the value he offers may be a little more challenging because what he sells is a fairly commoditized product meaning most of his prospects already use something today and his product is likely to be similar to what the competition is selling.
+With this particular salesperson, finding the value he offers may be a little more challenging because what he sells is a fairly commoditized product meaning most of his prospects already use something today and his product is likely similar to what the competition is selling.

 With that being the case, he needs to look inward and identify how his service is different or better from the competition and communicate that as value.
 If he can’t figure that out, he will have a difficult time getting anybody to switch from who they are using today.
 I have never sold these services but for demonstration purposes for this cold email example, I will just assume that the way he is different is in the areas of lower prices and better service quality.